Georgian nobility

-The nobility of Georgia was the social and legal grouping of individuals and families with a special status in the former Kingdom of Georgia (along with its successor states).
+The Georgian nobility (ქართული თავადაზნაურობა) was the social and legal grouping of individuals and families with a special status in the former Kingdom of Georgia (along with its successor states).

-The Georgian nobility has always been split across two main groups: the princely and ducal Houses, which were in the minority, and the untitled noble Houses which were the vast majority.
+The Georgian nobility comprised princely and ducal houses and a larger group of untitled noble houses.

 The untitled nobility consisted of the gentry who were the direct vassals of the King along with the vassals of the various princes and dukes, as well as those of the Catholicos-Patriarch of All Georgia who had his own realm.
 Before the formal annexation by the Russian Empire, there were no other hereditary nobiliary titles other than the Western European equivalents of Prince and Duke.

 The nobility of Georgia is split into two periods: before Russian annexation and after.
 At the time of annexation, approximately 5% of the total Georgian population belonged to the nobility in some form, with the Bagratids being at the top.